Light Novel: Ore no Imouto ga Konnani Kawaii Wake ga Nai

 Bishie Sparkle: Kyousuke stuns Kanako with this, a seductive tone and what sounds like the worst pick up line ever involving her underwear in episode 5 of the animated commentary.
 He is joking around though.

-Breaking the Fourth Wall: More like shattering it.
+Breaking the Fourth Wall: More like shattering it and moving to the other side.
 The 'DVD/BD Commentary Track' is actually a video of SD versions of the characters watching the episode and commenting on it.
 Leading to several bizarre moments like:

 Kyousuke and Kirino arguing over where in the anime this version of Kyousuke comes from (Answer: Episode 20 of season 2),